yamacisik/Beer-Reccomendation-System/algorithm/readme.md

 ### Preprocessing
 Before starting to train, we need preprocess the data.
 In order to have more accurate predictions I dropped users and beers less then 50 reviews.
 Then the data was split test and training sets with a 1/9 ratio.
-The final training set has 12329 user and 11002 beers.
+The final training set has 12329 users and 11002 beers.